tobymackenzie/OOFrontEndModules/docs/ideas.md

 A component can "subclass" another component.
 Any supplied pieces will override those of the parent.
 There will be a way to override the name of the parent version so that everything that uses that component by name will use the child / alternative component instead.

+Component can 'extend' multiple other components, getting their styles and behavior and possibly bringing in their content as well.

 This project can essentially replace the entire front end for a site.
 Project users simply install, configure, build, and have their code pass data into and render components as needed.

+Classes are a special attribute.
+Can be minimized.
+JS well get classes from a map that will be changed on build.
+CSS and HTML will simply have them replaced.
+Classes will come from modules:
+- each module will have a class that is its name
+- each module can have states and options that will be appended to module name
+- site config defines what format these classes are output in (BEM, OOCSS, SMACSS, minified, etc)